 Now the title The Sisters Brothers has caused a little confusion especially for our Editor who not for the first time has landed himself in trouble.
 For instance last year he went to a Eurovision Song context party where all attending were invited to pick a potential winning country by initial letter out of a bag.
-There were only two letters left when it came to our Editors turn and he pulled the letter F but with France having gone he got Finland whereas the party hostess Mrs Ramsbottom had G and so had Greece.
-Our Editor offered to swop letters his letter F for her G but she was happy to keep Greece and who luckily went on to win and much drink was consumed as the party played a load of games until the Editor was the last to leave Mrs Ramsbottoms house party.
-Returning home the his wife who hated Eurovesion and had stayed in but she asked him how the party had gone.
-‘It went well’ he rplied, ‘and we all pulled something out of the bag.
+There were only two letters left when it came to our Editor’s turn and he pulled the letter F but with France having gone he got Finland whereas the party hostess, Mrs Ramsbottom, had G and so had Greece.
+Our Editor offered to swop letters his letter F for her G but she was happy to keep Greece and luckily she went on to win and much drink was consumed as the partygoers played a load of games until the Editor was the last to leave Mrs Ramsbottom’s house party.
+Returning home his wife, who hates Eurovision, had stayed in but she asked him how the party had gone.
+‘It went well’ he replied, ‘We all pulled something out of the bag.
 I pulled something with a big F in front but someone had already had had the French and Mrs Ramsbottom offered me the Greek entry and she said I was a gentlemen because I had been the last to the Finnish.’
 He is now sleeping in the spare room.
 But it’s that’s sort of confusion that a title like The Sisters Brothers might cause.

 Set in Oregon 1851 the film starts with a shoot out in the pitch black of night with each of the warring parties only able to guess where their enemy is by the fire flashes from the guns.
 It’s a nice sequence and sets out its European sensibilities and is about as much action as you’ll see in this as the Sisters Brothers here played by John C Reilly and Joaquin Phoenix as a pair of assassins with Reilly wanting to end their days in this role whereas Phoenix positively revels in the drinking chaotic lifestyle they both lead